 “How much does a financial planner cost?” is a reasonable and obvious first question when deciding how you might better manage your money.

 It’s difficult to find a direct answer to this simple question.
 This article will help to dispel the doubts and give you an idea of what to expect.
-You’ll also see why it’s worth pursuing expert advice and planning for your money now, and how it can make the difference to your future finances.
+You’ll also see why it’s worth pursuing expert advice and planning for your money now, and how it can make a difference to your future finances.

 Most people don’t know if financial advice is worth the money…